R v Oakes

+R v Oakes [1986] 1 SCR 103 is a Supreme Court of Canada decision that established the legal test for whether a government action infringing a right under the Canadian Charter of Rights and Freedoms is justified.
+David Oakes challenged the validity of provisions under the Narcotic Control Act that provided a person found in possession of a narcotic, absent of evidence to the contrary, must be convicted of trafficking the narcotic.
+Oakes contended the presumption of trafficking violated the presumption of innocence guarantee under section 11(d) of the Charter.

-R v Oakes [1986] 1 SCR 103 is a case decided by the Supreme Court of Canada which established the famous Oakes test, an analysis of the limitations clause (section 1) of the Canadian Charter of Rights and Freedoms that allows reasonable limitations on rights and freedoms through legislation if the limitation is motivated by a "pressing and substantial objective" and can be "demonstrably justified in a free and democratic society."
+The Supreme Court established the Oakes test as an analysis of the limitations clause (section 1) of the Charter that allows reasonable limitations on rights and freedoms through legislation if the limitation is motivated by a "pressing and substantial objective" and can be "demonstrably justified in a free and democratic society."

 Background

-David Oakes of London, ON, was found to be in possession of marijuana.
-He was charged with unlawful possession of a narcotic for the purpose of trafficking, at the time contrary to s.
-4(2) of the Narcotic Control Act.
-He was convicted only of unlawful possession by the trial judge.